Phillbot/handy-ts-tools/DOCS.md

 # handy-ts-tools: usage guide

 This guide walks through the library with small, runnable snippets.
 Everything is available from the single entrypoint `handy-ts-tools`; tree-shaking drops unused imports in bundlers.
+Namespaced imports (e.g., `Algorithms`, `IterableUtils`) are also available from the root.

 ## Assertions